flare-foundation/docs/docs/user/wallets/dcent-wallet.md

 ## Wrap and Delegate

+When you delegate your vote power to FTSO data providers, you not only support the Flare ecosystem but also earn monetary rewards.

-Users can wrap and delegate their `$SGB`/`$WSGB` using D'CENT's native FTSO Portal:
+You can wrap and delegate your `$SGB` using D'CENT's native FTSO Portal:

-!!! note "Delegation instructions for the Flare network are awaiting confirmation"
+!!! note "Delegation instructions for the Flare network are awaiting confirmation."

 1. Click the **Discovery** tab at the bottom middle of the screen.
 2. Select the **FTSO Portal** from the menu then click **Go**.